mochajs/mocha/docs/index.md

 Specify the reporter that will be used, defaulting to `spec`.

 Allows use of third-party reporters.
-For example, [mocha-lcov-reporter](https://npm.im/mocha-lcov-reporter) may be used with `--reporter mocha-lcov-reporter` after it has been installed.
+For example, [mocha-lcov-reporter][npm-mocha-lcov-reporter] may be used with `--reporter mocha-lcov-reporter` after it has been installed.

 ### `--reporter-option <option>, -O <option>, --reporter-options <option>`